Sign saying Jordan River in English and Hebrew Jordan River in the Bible

 God promised a land to Abraham and his descendants.
 This Promised Land, a place for God’s people to inhabit, was in the area was across the Jordan River.
 Moses specifically gave this location in his farewell address to the children of Israel, which is recorded in Deuteronomy 27:2 “…when ye shall pass over Jordan unto the land which the LORD thy God giveth thee…” (KJV)

 Unfortunately, some of the tribes, specifically those of Reuben, Gad, and half of the tribe of Manasseh, requested that they would receive their inheritance on the east side of the Jordan River.
-God granted them their request, and in the years following, the river Jordan flowed between the settlement of the tribes of Israel.
+God granted them their request, and in the years following, the river Jordan flowed between the settlement of the divided nation of Israel.

 Also, Moses gave specific instructions to the people that after they crossed the Jordan River.
 The first thing they were to do in their new land was to take large stones, and on these large stones they were to write God’s commands as a reminder to them of how God expected them to conduct themselves in their new land.